tmtsoftware/tcs-vslice-0.4/README.md

 To run the assemblies, run:

-    csw-services start  # Note: Make sure you are using the version for csw-4.0.0-M1 or greater
+    csw-services start  # Note: Make sure you are using the version of csw used in this and dependent projects

     sbt stage